-S. N. Locations Environmental Features

-1. North side of the project Indian border with hilly area and a Border Hat on

-area zero line

-2. West side of the Project Hilly area with valley and naturally growth
+S. N. Environmental Features Locations North side of the project Indian border with hilly area and a Border Hat on 1. area zero line 2.
+West side of the Project Hilly area with valley and naturally growth plantation area 3.
+East side of the project Designated for Tourist area adjacent to the river Piayain South side of the Project Adarsha Gram Primary School and some temporary 4. homesteads area

-area plantation area

-3. East side of the project Designated for Tourist area adjacent to the river

-area Piayain

-4. South side of the Project Adarsha Gram Primary School and some temporary

-area homesteads